Depression Posts, Books & More

 Hope Prevails: Insights from a Doctor’s Personal Journey through Depression

-Dr. Bengtson writes with deep compassion, blending her training and faith, to offer readers a hope grounded in God’s love and grace.
+Dr. Bengtson writes with deep compassion, blending her training and faith, to offer readers hope grounded in God’s love and grace.
 She helps readers understand what depression is, how it affects them spiritually, and what, by God’s grace, it cannot do.
 The result is an approach that offers the hope of release, not just the management of symptoms.
 For those who struggle with depression and those who want to help them, discover hope for the future.

 Hunting Hope: Dig Through the Darkness to Find the Light